antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

     - AppleCpuPmCfgLock / AppleXcpmCfgLock -> Interestingly, <a href="https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/issues/8">system boots even though these two patches are disabled and CFG Lock is enabled</a>.
 Patching CFGLock (or DVMT), maybe, is possible only with a <a href="https://github.com/tylernguyen/x1c6-hackintosh/blob/main/docs/BIOS.md#modding-the-bios">CH341A + SOIC programmer</a>.
 Anyway, <a href="https://github.com/digmorepaka/thinkpad-firmware-patches">there isn't any public BIOS full patch</a> (with advanced menu) available for this laptop</a>;
   - <b>Kernel</b>/<b>Add</b>:
     - BrcmPatchRAM, BrcmFirmwareData, AirportBrcmFixup are useful for non-native Broadcom network cards, remove if not needed;
-    - BlueToolFixup: <a href="https://github.com/acidanthera/BrcmPatchRAM/pull/12">required for Bluetooth</a> with non-native network cards in Monterey.
-In Big Sur (and older) replace with BrcmBluetoothInjector.kext;
+    - BlueToolFixup: <a href="https://github.com/acidanthera/BrcmPatchRAM/pull/12">required for Bluetooth</a> with non-native network cards in Monterey and newer.
+In Big Sur (and older) use BrcmBluetoothInjector.kext;
   - <b>NVRAM</b>
     - rtc-blacklist -> for hibernation.
 You can remove the content of this entry, along with HibernationFixUp and RTCMemoryFixUp kexts, if you don't use hibernation;
     - hbfx-ahbm = 1445 -> Auto-hibernation.
 The value means 1: Enable; +4: When External Power is disconnected; +32: When Battery At Critical Level; +128: DisableStimulusDarkWakeActivityTickle, not sure if useful; +256+1024 = 5%;